sertansenturk/tomato/README.md

 Introduction
 ------
-**tomato** is a comprehensive and easy-to-use toolbox for the analysis of audio recordings and music scores of Turkish-Ottoman makam music.
+**tomato** is a comprehensive and easy-to-use toolbox in Python for the analysis of audio recordings and music scores of Turkish-Ottoman makam music.
 The toolbox includes the state of art methodologies applied on this music tradition.
 The analysis tasks include:

 - **Audio Analysis:** audio metadata crawling, predominant melody extraction, tonic and transposition identification, makam recognition, histogram analysis, tuning analysis, melodic progression analysis
 - **Symbolic Analysis:** score metadata extraction, score section extraction, score phrase segmentation, semiotic section and phrase analysis